Shopping in the fresh air at The Food Market – Dukes Meadows

 14 August, 2020 / by Matt Smith

-It’s always worth a chat with Hook & Son, who bring raw milk and milk products from their herd of Fresian Holsteins, all reared from cow families that have been on the farm for generations.
+It’s always worth a chat with Hook & Son, who bring raw (unpasturised) milk and milk products from their herd of Fresian Holsteins, all reared from cow families that have been on the farm for generations.
 Animal welfare is paramount; the cows produce 50% of the milk that more intensively managed herds do, but for Hook & Son that’s fine, if it means happier cows.
 You can taste the difference in the quality of the milk too.
 They sell their milk in glass bottles, which you can bring back and re-use.

 An ever-changing range of seasonal homegrown vegetables and salad is provided by Ted Dawson’s farm near Boston in Lincolnshire, picked everyday for its freshness.
 Ted also has a regular spot at Borough Market.

-Bread is made with love and care by Astons bakery and the most delicious fresh filled pasta and sauces by La Tua a family firm that also provides fresh pasta to some of London’s best restaurants.
+Bread is provided by Astons bakery and the most delicious fresh filled pasta and sauces by La Tua a family firm that also provides fresh pasta to some of London’s best restaurants.
 The Pasta at the market is completely fresh, so has to be eaten within a few days, but that isn’t usually a problem!

-The market has a range of home baked cakes and ready to eat stalls for lunch and delicious olives and deli goods from The Olive Tree, you can stock up for the week!
+The market has a range of home baked cakes and ready-to-eat food stalls for lunch and delicious olives and deli goods from The Olive Tree to snack on there and then.